Chapter 45 - Farmland Preservation

 The following terms are defined for purposes of this Chapter:

-1. Board - The Henderson County Agricultural Advisory Board.
+Board or Advisory Board.
+The Henderson County Agricultural Advisory Board.

-2. Board of Commissioners - The Henderson County Board of Commissioners.
+Board of Commissioners.
+The Henderson County Board of Commissioners.

-A County Agricultural Advisory Board, to consist of 5 members appointed by the Board of Commissioners, is
+A County Agricultural Advisory Board, consist of nine (9) members appointed by the Board of Commissioners, is

 hereby established.